IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/review-standards.rst

 If you want to work on the pull request or are not yet finished with the code, please indicate this by marking the pull request as a
 `draft or WIP <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests>`_ PR.
-Anyone looking at the PR will be able to quickly see it is not yet ready for review.
+Anyone looking at the PR will be able to quickly see it is not final.
+Marking your PR as draft means you are asking someone for an initial review, or if you want to get comments on your initial design.
+If you put up a draft PR, indicate whether or not you are looking for initial reviews in the summary.

 Finally, if you are addressing an existing issue, make sure that issue is `linked <https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword>`_ in your PR.
 If there is not an existing issue, then you should either create an issue or address WHY you are opening the PR specifically.
 If your PR addresses a `Level-5 requirement <https://github.com/orgs/IMAP-Science-Operations-Center/projects/2/views/2>`_, there **must** be a corresponding issue linked.